-The list file name and/or location as produced by mothur.
+The file name and/or location as produced by mothur.

 A character vector of the different cutoff values contained in the file.
-For a given set of arguments to the cluster() command from within mothur, a number of OTU-clustering results are returned in the same list file.
-The exact cutoff values used by mothur can vary depending on the input data.
+For a given set of arguments to the cluster() command from within mothur, a number of OTU-clustering results are returned in the same file.
+The exact cutoff values used by mothur can vary depending on the input data/parameters.
 This simple function returns the cutoffs that were actually included in the mothur output.
-This an important extra step prior to importing the OTUs with the import_mothur_otulist() function.
+This an important extra step prior to importing data with the import_mothur function.